* This is the Consumer Version. *

 Magnetic resonance cholangiopancreatography (MRCP): Magnetic resonance imaging (MRI) is used to obtain images of the bile ducts and the pancreatic duct.
 This test helps confirm primary sclerosing cholangitis and rule out other causes of bile duct obstruction.

-Endoscopic retrograde cholangiopancreatography (ERCP): X-rays are taken after a radiopaque dye, which is visible on x-rays, is injected into the bile ducts through an endoscope (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
-ERCP is less desirable than MRCP because ERCP is more invasive and requires injection of a dye.
+Endoscopic retrograde cholangiopancreatography (ERCP): X-rays are taken after a radiopaque contrast agent, which is visible on x-rays, is injected into the bile ducts through an endoscope (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
+ERCP is less desirable than MRCP because ERCP is more invasive and requires injection of a contrast agent.
 However, ERCP can also sometimes be used to treat the disorder.

 Blood tests and ERCP may be done regularly to check for cancer of the bile ducts.